csdms-contrib/topotoolbox/readme.md

 To remove .git-folders from the path, run

         rmpath(genpath('C:\path\to\wherever\you\installed\this\TopoToolbox-2\.git'));

+To make these paths permanent, use the command

+		savepath

 Type `doc` in the command line to open the main documentation page.
 You'll find the TopoToolbox documentation in the section Supplemental Software.